bluesky/bluesky/doc/source/plans_intro.rst

 the plan before running it.
 It also let us modify a plan on the fly, as we'll see :ref:`later below <preprocessors>`.

-Bluesky provides a nice functions for summarizing the action of a plan, ``print_summary``.
+Bluesky provides a simple function for summarizing the action of a plan, ``print_summary``.
 Here, we see that the plan :func:`count` opens a "run" (i.e., dataset), takes a reading, and marks the end of that run.